-collection sites in fiscal year 2011.
+sites in fiscal year 2012.

 The City of Boise has been a long-time partner and supporter of the hazardous material collection program in Ada County.
 With the opening of Ada County's permanent facility, Boise City recognized an opportunity to provide a convenient service to its residents.
 Boise City purchased a van and equipped it for use as a mobile collection vehicle.
 Each week, the City visits various sites around the City.
-More than 27,694 city households took advantage of the
+9,274 city households took advantage of the collection